-Then, the file should be formatted or converted to pretty=0.
-Also, it should not be used directly by JSON UDFs because they do parse the whole file even when only a subset is used.
+Such a json file should not be used directly by JSON UDFs because they do parse the whole file even when only a subset is used.
 Instead it should be use by a JSON table created on it.
 Indeed, JSON tables do not parse the whole document but just the item corresponding to the row they are working on.
 In addition, indexing can be used by the table as explained previously in this document.